avam88/Credit_Risk_Analysis/README.md

   -  2(Precision * Sensitivity)/(Precision + Sensitivity)
   - The more balanced Sensitivity and Precision scores are the higher the F1 score, the more imbalanced, the lower the F1 score

-- The confusion matrix (below) is the table and visual representation of our performative scores
+- The confusion matrix (below) is the table and visual representation of predicted outcomes and actual outcomes used to produce our True/False Positives and True/False Negatives used in determing sensitivity and precision.
 ![Screen Shot 2022-10-12 at 5 48 22 PM](https://user-images.githubusercontent.com/107326987/195473717-046442d8-2d49-4e3d-8bfd-1ea829108f3d.png)

 - The Classification Report includes the Precision, Recall (Sensitivity) and F1 scores for each of the dichotomous outcome metrics for the machine learning model.